-1. meet with the Child Support Enforcement Unit (“CSEU”, also sometimes called “4D”) at DSS.
+- Meet with the Child Support Enforcement Unit (“CSEU”, which is sometimes called “4D”).

-2. provide information to identify and locate the absent parent or putative father, including:
+- Provide information to identify and locate the father, including:

-If you do not know some of this information, you must fill out and sign and swear to a form called “Attestation to Lack of Information”.
+If you do not know some of this information, you must fill out, sign, and swear to a form called “Attestation to Lack of Information”.

-4. Have a DNA test and take the child for a DNA test if ordered by a court.
+- Have a DNA test and take the child for a DNA test, if ordered by a court.

 Are there exceptions to the child support cooperation requirements?

-1. Cooperation is likely to cause physical or emotional harm to you or your child.
+- Cooperation is likely to cause physical or emotional harm to you and/or your child.

-3. You are working to have your child adopted.
+- You are trying to have your child adopted.

-If you do not want to pursue child support because you are a victim of domestic violence, tell DSS.
-You will be referred to the domestic violence liaison.
-The domestic violence liaison can grant a waiver so that you do not have to cooperate with establishing paternity or seeking support.
+If you do not want to pursue child support because you are a victim of domestic violence, you should tell DSS.
+DSS should have an employee for just this type of situation.
+They are called the domestic violence liaison.
+If you tell DSS that you do not want to pursue child support because of domestic violence, you will be referred to talk to the domestic violence liaison.
+The domestic violence liaison can grant a waiver.
+With the waiver, you do not have to cooperate with seeking support or establishing paternity.